feature-hub/feature-hub/docs/guides/server-side-rendering.md

 > whether there are rerender promises it needs to await, and then do another
 > render pass.

+> In more complex Feature Apps, it may be more difficult to determine the right
+> point in time where all asynchronous operations have been completed.
+However,
+> this is a problem that needs to be solved anyway when such web applications
+> need to be rendered on the server.
+It is not a special requirement of the
+> Feature Hub.

 ### As a Feature Service

 If a Feature Service consumer changes shared state of a Feature Service during a